gomods/athens/DEVELOPMENT.md

 ## Code freeze

 The first step to a release is a code freeze.
-This is 1-2 weeks (depending on the features and bugfixes we intend to release) during which we don't merge anything but critical bugfixes to the `master` branch.
-The code in `master` is essentially a release candidate (we don't cut a new branch for RC's at the moment) to test.
+This is 1-2 weeks (depending on the features and bugfixes we intend to release) during which we don't merge anything but critical bugfixes to the `main` branch.
+The code in `main` is essentially a release candidate (we don't cut a new branch for RC's at the moment) to test.

 >If you are doing a patch release, you do not need to do a code freeze.